marian-nmt/marian-dev/doc/factors.md

 ## Create the factored vocabulary

-Factored vocabularies should have the extension `.fsv`.
+Factored vocabularies must have the extension `.fsv`.
 How to structure the vocabulary file is described below.
 If using factors only on the source or target side, the vocabulary of the other side can be a normal `json`, `yaml`, etc.

 The `.fsv` vocabulary must have two sections: